Table of Contents

 *Note - If your database is behind a VPN or firewall, you'll need to allow the Row Zero IP addresses: 18.217.97.112 and 18.224.119.220.

-Write a query to import data
+Write a query to import Postgres data

-select * from TABLENAME
+select * from table_name

 Export to Postgres